niplav/site/microfiction.md

 falso quodlibet

 The silence prickles
-A mind too fast for meaning
+A mind too swift for meaning
 <!--Is Thoughts without wrapping worse?
 Better?-->
 Unwrapping my thoughts